 Ever wonder how we afford to give Lucy the cat a nice life?

-Or pay for the endless list of repairs Dyna seems to need?
+Or pay for the endless fuel and sporadic repairs Dyna seems to need?

-Or buy all that beer in all those different cities and towns we park in?
+Or buy all that beer and all that candy in all those different places we park?

 Ok, that’s a lie.
 But she does spend a lot of time laying on our laptops.

-Jake is a web developer who telecommutes full-time for a company out of the DC area.
+Jake is a web developer who telecommutes full-time for an (awesome) company out of the DC area.